jiaoyang2018/Cooperation-network-based-on-IEAs/README.md

 ## Cite

-Please cite our paper if you use this code in your own work:
+Please cite our paper if you use these codes in your own work:

 @article{carattini2021does,
   title={What does network analysis teach us about international environmental cooperation?},